POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

         pip install ".[hpc]"

     .. warning::
         Users have reported issues when trying to install `mpi4py` via pip.
 If you encounter any issues, try installing `mpi4py` through Anaconda.
-If you cannot solve the issue, please refer to the :ref:`Troubleshooting Guide <installation-issues>` or seek support from the community or developers, see the :ref:`contact us <contact-info>` page.
+If you cannot solve the issue, please refer to the :ref:`Troubleshooting Guide <installation-issues>` or seek support from the community or developers, see the :ref:`contact us <contact_info>` page.

 Machine Learning Modules Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~